Patlenlix/CrimeDatabase/README.md

 ---

-A SpringBoot application handling crimes, criminals and victims which is stored in a MySQL database.
-Diverse roles have a different degree of accessibility through the application.
+A Spring Boot application handling crimes, criminals and victims which is stored in a MySQL database.
+Different roles have a different degree of accessibility through the application.

 ### Done [Live features]